Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 His eye’s a flame of fire

-The raucous chorus that follows repeats the songs title three straight times in good aggressive fashion.
-“Reap The Flesh” culminates as the beast and false prophet are thrown in the lake of fire (Revelation 19:17-21):
+“Reap The Flesh” culminates as the beast and false prophet are thrown into the lake of fire (Revelation 19:17-21):

 The birds of prey they gather